-Included in the AFS stocks in the above table are embedded derivatives of \$6,223 (2014 - \$9,911), which are classified FVTPL.
+Included in the AFS stocks in the above table are embedded derivatives of \$nil (2015 - \$6,223), which are classified FVTPL.
 The embedded derivative represents the redemption options in the preferred share portfolio, the value of which has been determined using unobserved inputs in an accepted model.
 The embedded derivatives have been offset against its host instrument as the net amount's fair value represents an unadjusted quoted price for identical instruments exchanged in active markets.

-Excluded from these totals are AFS investments of \$2,167 (2014 - \$2,167) in shares of other co-operative entities which are carried at cost as they do not have quoted market prices in active markets.
+Excluded from these totals are AFS investments of \$1,709 (2015 - \$2,167) in shares of other co-operative entities which are carried at cost as they do not have quoted market prices in active markets and fair value cannot be measured reliably.

-The investments measured at fair value and classified as Level 3 as at December 31, 2015 are limited partnerships, which represent units of third-party managed private equity funds (the Funds).
+The investments measured at fair value and classified as Level 3 as at December 31, 2016 are limited partnerships, which represent units of third-party managed private equity funds (Funds).
 The fair values of limited partnership investments are based on the net asset value (NAV) from each of the individual Funds most recent quarterly or annual financial statements.
 Limited partnership NAV's are derived by valuation techniques employed by each Funds management using unobservable inputs.
 The Company assesses the NAV disclosed in each Funds most recent financial statement using independent analytical procedures to ensure the amount is a reasonable representation of fair value.
 The Company does not assess the sensitivity of the fair value of limited partnerships because the inputs used by each fund manager to determine the NAV are unobservable and not readily available.